MARINE ELECTRONICS GUIDES

 The NMEA 2000 is the primary standard used on leisure marine vessels today.
 Want to learn more about NMEA 2000, including how it works and how to set a NMEA network up?
 This guide will provide answers to all your questions.

 A common problem faced by every yacht is marine growth on the hull, such as barnacles and mussels.
-This bio fouling decreases a yachts performance, while making it less cost effective.
-There are however many solutions on the market that combat fouling, with ultrasonic antifouling is one of the most state-of-the-art.
-Find everything you need to know here.
+This bio fouling decreases a yacht's performance, while making it less cost effective.
+There are many solutions on the market that combat fouling, however, including ultrasonic antifouling.

 Internet access is the norm today, even when traveling the globe on a superyacht.
 But how do you protect yourself from cyber-attacks and viruses?
 We look into web filters and if they can help protect your WiFi connection from hackers.